daudix/daudix.one/content/colophon/index.md

 This website is a passion project of mine, made with a lot of love and attention to details, is constantly updated and improved, and has the goal of being lightweight and somewhat compatible with older browsers. <small>(at very least most stuff works on iOS 15 and macOS High Sierra; which unfortunately a lot of people still use)</small>

-It does not use frameworks such as React --- only [Zola](https://www.getzola.org) with handwritten HTML templates --- and the (S)CSS is handwritten without the use of tools like Tailwind.
+It does not use frameworks such as React---only [Zola](https://www.getzola.org) with handwritten HTML templates, and the (S)CSS is handwritten without the use of tools like Tailwind.
 One could argue that it would be much easier if I did, but I prefer to write everything myself to have great control over minor details.
+I also enjoy the process and I find it calming.

+Nothing on it (except for some tiny JavaScript snippets, but even then it's throughly reviewed and changed up) is "vibecoded".
+All blog posts are written by yours truly, and all ideas are my own or inspired by other human beings.

 It is currently hosted from a 2010 PC in my bedroom <sup><small>[*citation needed*]</small></sup>.
 Before that it used to be hosted on [Cloudflare Pages](https://pages.cloudflare.com), [Netlify](https://www.netlify.com), [Vercel](https://vercel.com), [Codeberg Pages](https://codeberg.page), [exozyme](https://exozy.me), and [GitHub Pages](https://pages.github.com).